wethegit/wtc-modal-view/README.md

 #### closeButtonContent(content)

-Sets the content of the close button, useful for localizing Setter.
-Usage: `closeButtonContent = "<String of HTML!>"`
+Sets the content of the close button, useful for localizing.
+Setter.
+Usage: `modalInstance.closeButtonContent = "<String of HTML!>"`